 What is Bacillus Subtilis (Microbes)?

 Bacillus subtilis, also known as grass bacillus or hay bacillus, is a rod-shaped bacterium.
 It is found in soil and the gastrointestional tract of ruminants and humans.
 As with other members of the genus Bacillus, it can form and endospore to survive extreme environmental conditions of temperature and desiccation.
 It is one of the bacterial champions in secreted enzyme production and use on an industrial scale by biotechnology companies.
 Magnification is 10,000x at 15cm image size.
 ClearBlu offers the highest strength industrial grade bacteria available in two blends.
-Bred and blended in sterile lab conditions, these bacteria will dramactically improve the digestion process in your water treatment plant and other equipment such as biodigesters.
+Bred and blended in sterile lab conditions, these bacteria will dramatically improve the digestion process in your water treatment plant and other equipment such as biodigesters.

 ClearBlu Dry Microbes